tor-actions/tor-browser-build/tools/browser/README.md

 #### Prerequisites

-- The user must create the following soft-links:
+- The user may create the following soft-links (by default they are automatically pointed to ../../git_clones/firefox):
     - `/tools/browser/basebrowser` -> `/path/to/local/tor-browser.git`
     - `/tools/browser/mullvadbrowser` -> `/path/to/local/mullvad-browser.git`
     - `/tools/browser/torbrowser` -> `/path/to/local/tor-browser.git`
-- The user must first checkout the relevant branch of the commit we are tagging
+- The user must first checkout the relevant branch (local or remote-tracking) of the commit we are tagging
     - This is needed to extract the ESR version, branch-number, and browser name

 #### Usage